 What’s the best way to watch NBC without cable?

 Hulu with Live TV will be the best bet for most people because it has more local NBC stations than any other live streaming service at the moment.
-The 60+ live channels is a well-rounded lineup that’s comparable to a more expensive cable package.
+The 65+ live channels is a well-rounded lineup that’s comparable to a more expensive cable package.
 Subscribers get 50 hours of Cloud DVR for recordings and unlimited access to Hulu’s full on-demand catalog that people pay $5.99 per month for.
 Take a look at the channel lineup for Hulu with Live TV and see what you think.

 Going to buy an antenna?
 Look over my guide of how to choose the best antenna based on your where you live in the U.S.